 Log Home Interior Stain, Sealing, Log Cabin Interior Finishing, Refinishing, Restoration Sanding MD, VA, WV, PA, DE

 Interiors of log homes that require restoration need specialized care and methods to restore them properly.
 Many older log homes are coated with paint, because homeowners did not know what else to do.
-Painting logs creates a set of problems for log homes and cabins that owners of conventional vinyl or brick homes don’t face.
 When wood is painted you increase the risk of rot infesting the wood.
 Removing the paint to take care of these types of issues is suggested.
-A log home interior stain or sealer should be used to replace the paint.
-It goes without saying that the exteriors of these log and wood sided homes require protection from the elements as well.
-Levels exceeding 20% WMC is where rot can begin to set in.
-Owners of log homes are faced with the challenges of maintaining and restoring their homes.
-We service Maryland, Virginia, Pennsylvania, Delaware, New Jersey, West Virginia, North and South Carolina, Florida, Ohio, and Louisiana.
-Travel outside of these areas will be determined on a per project basis.
+After removing the paint, a log home interior stain or sealer should be used to replace it.
+It’s important to note that the exteriors of these log homes require protection from the elements as well.
+Levels exceeding 20% wood moisture content (WMC) is where rot can begin to set in.

 Log home manufacturers recommend that the exterior and interior be inspected at least once a year.
-It is also recommended the the interior logs be coated with a log home interior stain or sealer.
-Areas around fireplaces, apexes on the roof and eves, corners, doors and windows including dormer style extension windows, sinks, tubs and plumbing, built on decks and stair ways can develop problems from use and settling.
-Exposure to the elements causes cracking and leaks that need to be sealed early to avoid the exposure to moisture which promotes rot and decay.
-Many home owners do not want a color on the interior log, and a log home interior stain is often semi-transparent so you can still see the wood.
-Clear sealers are also available with added UV protection to protect against yellowing.
+It’s also recommended that the interior logs be coated with an interior stain or sealer.
+Many home owners don’t want a color on the interior log, and a log home interior stain is often semi-transparent so you’ll still see the wood.
+Clear sealers are also available with added UV boost protection against yellowing.
 Interior wood can grey from UV exposure too, which is why a log home interior stain is important, and protects your logs.